Water surface level with the surroundings: a unique visual effect.

 Traditional Methods of Clearing Debris are Less Effective

 Traditional methods of dealing with surface debris include skimmers and drains mounted on the interior walls of a pool.
-A Compass Overflow system removes the necessity for a skimmer or wall mounted drain, as the water surface is raised to the same level as the surrounding patio or decking area, which gives you a unique visual effect.
-The end result is an outdoor swimming pool that is far more aesthetically pleasing.
+A Compass Overflow system removes the necessity for a skimmer or wall-mounted drain, as the water surface is raised to the same level as the surrounding patio or decking area, which gives you a more aesthetically-pleasing visual effect.

 Full Infinity Deck Level Pools